OGS-Digital-Service/digital-services-utilities/_includes/nav-data.md

         number:"4",
         subitems: [
           {
-            title:"First Sub item",
+            title:"SUBMENU",
             link:"ny.gov"
           },
           {
-            title:"and so on ",
+            title:"AND SO ON ",
             link:"ny.gov"
           },
           {
-            title:"and so on ",
+            title:"AND SO ON ",
             link:"ny.gov"
           }
         ]